aman15012/youStats/README.md

 ## Installation

+1.Add an API key to common.js .
+Follow (this)[https://developers.google.com/youtube/v3/getting-started].

-Install Django on your system and run the web server.
+2.Install Django on your system and run the web server.

 ```
 $ pip install django~=1.10.0